nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

-Association in infrastructure mode is a high-level MAC function performed by the Association Manager, which is implemented through a base class (``WifiAssocManager``) and a default subclass (``WifiDefaultAssocManager``).
+Association in infrastructure mode is a high-level MAC function performed by the Association Manager, which is implemented through a base class (``WifiAssocManager``) and a default subclass (``WifiDefaultAssocManager``), and controlled by the ``AssocType`` attribute of the ``StaWifiMac`` class.
+This attribute controls whether the non-AP STA/MLD performs a legacy association or an ML setup with the AP device (the latter is only available for EHT devices associating with a multi-link AP; if this option is selected when this condition is not met, it falls back to legacy association automatically).
 The interaction between the station MAC, the Association Manager base class and subclass is illustrated in Figure :ref:`fig-assoc-manager`.

 .. _fig-assoc-manager: